EMU Early Childhood Satellite Clinics

 Parent workshops

 Virtual parenting workshops take place monthly during the school year and are open to all interested families.
 Workshops are presented by EMU psychology graduate students and cover different topics related to the challenges of everyday parenting.
-Check back soon for the workshop line up for the 2023-2024 school year.
+The next workshop will take place Monday, March 18th from 8-9pm and will cover tips on improving sleep in children.
+Sign up is not required for this drop in workshop.
+Follow the zoom link to join.

 Mom Power Parenting Group